santiment/academy/src/docs/sansheets/getting-started/adding-an-api-key/index.md

 ![](12_add_api_key2.png)

-Copy it from the SANbase account settings and paste it here, then click `Ok`.
+Copy it from the Sanbase account settings and paste it here, then click `Ok`.

 Sansheets will now confirm that you entered a valid API key: